-2 On the date as at which this compilation was prepared, the Gene Technology Act 2006 s.
-3-8C and Pt.
-2-13 had not come into operation.
-They read as follows:

-“

 3. Object of Act

 The object of this Act is to protect the health and safety of people, and to protect the environment, by identifying risks posed by or as a result of gene technology, and by managing those risks through regulating certain dealings with genetically modified organisms.